AzureCosmosDB/PatchPrivatePreviewFeedbackGroup/README.md

 - Java

 ## How to get started:
-Step 1: Whitelist your account : Email us cosmosdbpatchpreview@microsoft.com  with your “Cosmos DB” account name and subscription ID
+Step 1: Whitelist your account : Email us cosmosdbpatchpreview@microsoft.com  with your “Cosmos DB” account name and subscription ID in case you have not filled in nomination form with these details.

 Step2: Download the Nuget Package /  Maven package
 - .NET Nuget Package : NuGet Gallery | Microsoft.Azure.Cosmos 3.18.0-preview or attached nuget file in this repo